Yared-betsega/Yared-betsega/README.md

   🎓 <b>MS in Data Science</b> student at <b>Fordham University</b>
   💼 Experienced in AI, ML, Full-Stack, and Reinforcement Learning
   🌍 Based in New York City | Originally from Ethiopia 🇪🇹
-  💬 I enjoy solving complex problems, mentoring, and building tools that make a real impact.
+  💬 I enjoy solving complex problems, mentoring, and creating technology that drives real-world impact.
 </p>

 ---